-For the purpose of Coordination of Benefits (COB), Allowable Expense means the Usual, Customary and Reasonable charge for any Medically Necessary expense, at least part of which is covered under at least one of the plans covering the person for whom the claim is made or service is provided.
+For the purpose of Coordination of Benefits (COB), Allowable Expense means the Usual, Customary and Reasonable charge for any Medically Necessary expense, at least part of which is covered under at least one of the plans covering the person for whom the claim is made, or service is provided.
 For more information, see the Coordination of Benefits section.
+This section may not apply for outpatient dialysis services.
+Please see Dialysis Treatment - Outpatient for more information on such providers.